daicoolb/PHDMF/README.md

 If you want to use it, pleae install [keras](keras.io) and [tensorflow](http://tensorflow.org/) ,respectively.

 Note that this model can deal with three conditions:
-- only user side information
+- only user side information (aSDAE model)
-- only item side information
+- only item side information (ConvMF model)
-- user and item side information
+- user and item side information (PHD model)

 Tips：Please make sure you have a good deep learning environment to run these codes.